UnderlyingReaper/UnderlyingReaper/README.md

 🎮 Unity Game Developer | ⚙️ Backend Engineer | ⏳ 4 years experience using C#

-I'm a 17-year-old self-taught developer passionate about working on narrative-driven and multiplayer games using Unity and Backend web development using C#, currently building an airplane semi-sim.
+I'm an 18-year-old self-taught developer passionate about working on narrative-driven and multiplayer games using Unity, and Backend web development using C#.
+I'm currently building an airplane simulation.

 ---